Day of the Tiles: Later events

+In the face of overwhelming public pressure, on 5 July 1788, Brienne announced that the Estates-General would convene as quickly as it could be arranged.
+At Brienne's recommendation, Louis XVI affirmed this intention on August 8, 1788.
+The assembly was scheduled for April 27, 1789, but this was later delayed until 1 May 1789.

 The meeting of the three Estates which had been agreed to took place at Vizille on 21 July.
 Several hundred people assembled, representing the three Estates, the nobility, the clergy and the middle class (the bourgeoisie), who were granted double representation.
 The meeting was led by a moderate reformist lawyer, Jean Joseph Mounier, and passed resolutions: